 About Denver Modernism Week

-Denver Modernism Week, now in its third year, is an annual event designed to celebrate the mid-century modern architecture, design, and culture that is prevalent in the Denver area.
+Denver Modernism Week, now in its fourth year, is an annual event designed to celebrate the mid-century modern architecture, design, and culture that is prevalent in the Denver area.

-August 19-22, 2020, we will be partnering with several volunteers and presenters to bring you a series of VIRTUAL events in lieu of the in-person events that we would typically host.
+August 20-29, 2021, we will be partnering with several volunteers and presenters to bring you a series of socially distant friendly events.
 They will be fun, educational, and will raise awareness about good local mid-century modern design and architecture, the stories and people behind it, and will emphasize the importance of its ongoing preservation.
-These include home and neighborhood tours, talks and slideshows, and more.
+These include (limited) home and neighborhood tours, talks and slideshows, and more.

-Like many annual events, the format change was necessary in order to foster the required social distancing to slow the COVID-19 pandemic.
+Like many annual events, in 2021 we are cautiously optimistic about returning to normal after the pandemic.
+Format and event changes may be necessary to continue to foster the required social distancing measures and to slow the COVID-19 pandemic.
 We look forward to future years where we can return to offering events that bring you up close and personal to the great architecture and design of mid-20th Century Denver.

 Why We Created Denver Modernism Week